 Depressing The 1930’s Great Depression hit the USA hard but the suffering was less in the UK because in 1931 the Bank of England abandoned the Gold Standard and the Fed did not until 1933 (although it was only fully abandoned by Nixon in 1971).
 For the economy to recover, unemployment and low wages persisted; … More Quickies-3

 (Sung by Mel Brooks – as Hitler impersonator – in the 1983 film, “To Be Or Not To Be”) If “Nagging is the repetition of unpalatable truths” (Edith Summerskill) then once again we will remind Remainers that the European Union has failed in its original goals.
 The idealists who conceived and designed the EU wanted … More All I want is peace.
 Peace!
 Peace!

-by Ian Kearns (Biteback Publishing Ltd, 2018) A book review (Part 2) Part 2: Collapse and its consequences The EU faces economic and political risks that may threaten its future.
-Kearns lists the former as coming from Trump’s policies, a Chinese recession, an oil crisis, a no-deal Brexit, further mistakes by the ECB and a … More Collapse: Europe After the European Union – 2
+by Ian Kearns (Biteback Publishing Ltd, 2018) A book review (Part 2 – see Part 1 in the previous post) Part 2: Collapse and its consequences The EU faces economic and political risks that may threaten its future.
+Kearns lists the former as coming from Trump’s policies, a Chinese recession, an oil crisis, a no-deal … More Collapse: Europe After the European Union – 2

 by Ian Kearns (Biteback Publishing Ltd, 2018) A book review (Part 1) Introduction The author states clearly that he is an academic but has not applied cautious academic standards in the book.
 This helps makes it a briefer and clearer exposition of the issues he addresses than it might otherwise have been but means fact … More Collapse: Europe After the European Union – 1